Spain or Portugal? which Iberian country is the best destination?

 So, you should travel to Portugal if:

-• you have less time, but want to know a country full of history;
+• You have less time but want to know a country full of history;

-• delicious food, from a lesser-known cuisine;
+• Delicious food from a lesser-known cuisine;

-• you are on a tight budget but want to visit a western European country;
+• You are on a tight budget but want to visit a Western European country;

 • Safety is a huge concern of yours;